HilltopMeditator/cs1010e_t05_2526/w08 list processing/lissstssssss.md

 The reason for such obscure behaviour has to do with the Python Memory model:

 ![alt text](image-2.png)\
-_Disclaimer: The above diagram is oversimplified and is only done in accordance to my own practicality-oriented understanding, may not correspond 1-to-1 with Python's actual implementation.
+>_Disclaimer: The above diagram is oversimplified and is only done in accordance to my own practicality-oriented understanding, may not correspond 1-to-1 with Python's actual implementation.
 Do not use this as an actual technical reference_

-As you can see, all variables in python act like pointers to an address in the memory heap (You can actually see this address! use: `id(...)`).
-Hence when you initialize a list of lists, all nested lists will be stored in memory, and there'll be a "master-list" that contains addresses of all the lists (may be fun to think about this one... and do verify with the above quiz!).
+As you can see, all variables in python act like pointers to an address in the memory heap (You can actually see this address! use: `id(...)`).\
+When you initialize a list of lists, all nested lists will be stored in memory, and there'll be a "master-list" that contains addresses of all the lists (may be fun to think about this one... and do verify with the above quiz!).
 The unravelling and rendering logic is a bit finicky and requires a separate topic to deal with, but this is more than enough detail to properly solve problems using lists, let's move on.

 ## Questions